-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Even in defeat, Duggan's courage and patriotism struck a chord with audiences.

 In 1993, he stood up to the imposing Yokozuna.
-He ultimately failed to defeat the massive competitor and endured tremendous suffering as a result of repeated Banzai Drops but his never-say-day attitude inspired fans.
+He ultimately failed to defeat the massive competitor and endured tremendous suffering as a result of repeated Banzai Drops, but his never-say-die attitude inspired fans.

 Like Sgt.
 Slaughter, Duggan to this day will dust off his trunks and grab hold of Ol' Glory, ready to defend her against anyone critical of America or its fighting spirit.